 Prior to COVID-19 people would play one or several times a week and even partake in Mah Jongg tournaments and cruises (where you play all day on the open seas).
 Now we stay connected with online games and real aficionados continue their social distancing by wearing Mah Jongg masks

 .
-There are so many beautiful ways to celebrate a game that brings continued meaning and tradition into our lives.
+There are so many ways to celebrate the beautiful Chinese game that continues to bring meaning and tradition into our lives.